-CloudFront distributions should use the recommended TLS security policy¶
+CloudFront distributions should use the recommended TLS security policy

-Implementation options¶
+Implementation

-Choose the option that matches how you manage Terraform.
-All options satisfy this control.
+Choose the approach that matches how you manage Terraform.

-If you use terraform-aws-modules/cloudfront/aws, configure the required module inputs to satisfy this control.
+If you use terraform-aws-modules/cloudfront/aws, set the right module inputs for this control.
 You can later migrate to the compliance.tf module with minimal changes because it is compatible by design.

 module "cloudfront" {